-- Obtaining the authorizations required to access the Precautionary Recapitalization which assume the approval of the Restructuring Plan; - The potential impacts of the On Site Inspection conducted by the ECB on the solvency assessment; - The implementation of the actions envisaged in the Restructuring Plan.
+- the authorizations required to access the Precautionary Recapitalization measures which assume the approval of the Restructuring Plan; - the potential impacts of the On Site Inspection on the solvency assessment by the ECB; - the implementation of the actions envisaged in the Restructuring Plan.

-The Directors, having evaluated the positive evolution of the regulatory framework due to the conversion into law of Decree 237/2016, as well as the improved liquidity position as a result of the placement on the market and the use as funding instruments of the state guaranteed bonds issued, having assessed the uncertainties described above, subject to the successful implementation of the Precautionary Recapitalization, confirmed the going concern assumption for the preparation of the financial statements at December 31, 2016.
+The Directors, after evaluating the positive evolution of the legal framework following the conversion of Law Decree n.
+237/2016 into law, and assessing the improved liquidity position obtained through the market placements and the use as funding instruments of the state guaranteed bonds issued, having assessed the uncertainties described above and subject to the successful execution of the Precautionary Recapitalization, confirmed the appropriateness of the going concern assumption for the preparation of the financial statements as at December 31, 2016.